ruffoa/Compilers-PT_Pascal/TestSuite/Semantic/StringOperations/testStringSubstringOperation-output.md

  .tTrap
  oEmitTrapKind(trHalt)
  % value emitted 0
-### Semantic assertion 49 failed: symbol stack not empty at end of semantic phase

 ```

-Warning, output length does not match (21 vs 5)!
+Warning, output length does not match (20 vs 5)!
 (Newlines are not the issue here!) `testStringSubstringOperation.pt`
 Showing as much of the diff as possible...

 File diff